 How much does a Veterinary Assistant make in the United States?
-The average Veterinary Assistant salary in the United States is $30,252 as of March 28, 2019, but the range typically falls between $24,375 and $36,490.
+The average Veterinary Assistant salary in the United States is $30,295 as of April 27, 2019, but the range typically falls between $24,410 and $36,542.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.